 The Committee acknowledges the contribution of the licensed information brokers who, as Code Subscribers, support this industry scheme and provide internal complaint resolution services to consumers.
-The brokers fund the work of the Committee through their membership of the Value Added Property Information Brokers Association Incorporated (VAPIBA).
+The brokers fund the work of the Committee through their membership of the Value-Added Property Information Brokers Association Incorporated (VAPIBA).

-As Chair of the Code Oversight Committee I wish to thank my fellow Committee members, Ms Fiona FitzPatrick (Consumer Representative) and Mr Kris Matthews (Industry Representative) for their ever willing contributions of time and effort to the Committee's work.
+As Chair of the Code Oversight Committee I wish to thank my fellow Committee members, Ms Fiona FitzPatrick (Consumer Representative) and Mr Kris Matthews (Industry Representative) for their ever-willing contributions of time and effort to the Committee's work.

-Thanks also go to the Code's Administrators Ms Melanie O'Sullivan and Ms Jodie Hughes, who have separately supported the Committee at different times during the year.
-Both have provided the Committee with excellent secretariat support and have served the needs of consumers and others seeking information and advice about the Code.
+Thanks also go to the Code's Administrator, Ms Melanie O'Sullivan, who has provided the Committee with excellent secretariat support and has served the needs of consumers and others seeking information and advice about the Code.

 Finally, I wish to acknowledge the advice and assistance of officers of the Department of Natural Resources, Mines and Energy.
-As the source of the QVAS data and the authority which licenses the use of that data, there is a productive and collaborative working relationship between the Department, the Committee and Code Subscribers.
+As the source of the QVAS data and the agency which licenses the use of that data, there is a productive and collaborative working relationship between the Department, the Committee and Code Subscribers.

+Neil Lawson

-Neil Lawson Chair, Code Oversight Committee
+Chair, Code Oversight Committee